abinit/abinit/doc/tutorial/eph4isotc.md

 abitk ebands_bxsf MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_GSR.nc
 ```

-This command reconstructs the KS energy in the full BZ by symmetry and produces the `out_GSR.nc_BXSF` file.
+This command reconstructs the KS energy in the full BZ by symmetry and produces the `out_GSR.nc_BXSF` file
 that can be open with xcrysden using:

 ```sh